Benefits of Adding Watermelon Seeds to Your Diet

-A medicinal tea made with these seeds is an ancient remedy for accumulated toxins and waste in the kidneys, preventing the formation of kidney stones.
+A medicinal tea made with these seeds is an ancient remedy for accumulated toxins and waste in the kidneys, helping to maintain the health of these organs.

 The active compounds support the proper function of your urinary tract and increase the elimination of liquids, preventing the overgrowth of bacteria.